Suicide Squad (2016 film): #ReleaseTheAyerCut movement

 After the fan's campaign was launched, Ayer later stated in July how his vision was changed due to the success of Deadpool and the negative criticism received by Snyder's Batman v Superman: Dawn of Justice, highlighting an early trailer that "nailed the tone and intention of the film [he] made", saying that his "soulful drama was beaten into a 'comedy'".
 Later that month, Ayer confirmed that a director's cut for Suicide Squad "definitely exists" and requested that AT&T "[let] it see the sunlight".
 Ayer also confirmed that the official movie novelization by Marv Wolfman is closer to his original cut than the cinematic release.
 Affleck's stunt double Richard Cetrone said the film would have included "more Batman".
 Many Suicide Squad cast and crew members, and other directors of DCEU movies or actors, have voiced their support for a release of the director's cut.

 In March 2021, Ann Sarnoff, the then-chairman and CEO of Warner Bros., said that the company had no intentions to release Ayer's cut of the film.
 Ayer responded to Sarnoff's comments on Twitter asking "Why?".
 Despite Sarnoff's comments, fans have continued to campaign for the cut, with the phrase "Release the Ayer Cut" trending on Twitter with 80 thousand tweets on March 22, and again on April 16, reaching over 100 thousand tweets.
 Ayer once again criticized the theatrical cut of Suicide Squad on before praising James Gunn's sequel in July, adamantly stating that "the studio cut [was] not [his] movie".

 In an April 2022 interview, actor Jay Hernandez reaffirmed his support for the cut's possible release.
 According to Hernandez, co-stars like Leto and Kinnaman and everyone else that he had talked to were in full support of the release.
 Hernandez suggested that a streaming service like HBO Max should release the cut.
 HBO Max stated that there were no plans currently to release the cut.
 Ayer later said in May that his cut would only require finishing the VFX work and that no reshoots would be needed.
 Ayer held a private screening for the admin of the official Twitter account for the #ReleaseTheAyerCut movement in October that shed further light on the state of his cut after sharing the shooting script with them in the previous year.
-In August 2023, Ayer said that he talked about his director's cut with James Gunn and stated that it will be probably released sometime in the future, but in January 2024, Ayer ceased supporting the release of his director's cut, citing a lack of interest by Warner Bros. and his desire to move on from it as the reason.
-Despite that, in August 2024, Ayer returned to campaigning for his director's cut once again.
-Ayer stated in a 2025 interview with The Hollywood Reporter that James Gunn was still interested in releasing his cut, but wanted to "first get some scores on the board".
+In August 2023, Ayer said that he talked about his director's cut with Gunn, who had recently been named co-CEO of DC Studios with Peter Safran, and stated that it would be released sometime in the future.
+In January 2024, Ayer ceased supporting the release of his director's cut, citing a lack of interest by Warner Bros. and his desire to move on from it as the reason.
+Despite that, that August, Ayer returned to campaigning for his director's cut once again.
+Ayer stated in a 2025 interview with The Hollywood Reporter that Gunn was still interested in releasing his cut, but wanted to "first get some scores on the board".